 - Are there any rules for you?
 The rule, if any, is not to follow any.
 Breaking the rules is a recipe for the most exciting and rewarding projects.
 Cookie cutter designs never pass.
 You have to dictate your own spin to every new project.

-- Your use of color is so inspiring & pioneering; are there any combos that are off-limits for you?
+- Your use of color is so inspiring and pioneering.
+Are there any combinations of color that are off-limits for you?
 Or is there always a way forward?
 I definitely have an affinity towards the weird, unexpected color combinations.
 I feel if it works in nature it will work in your living room.
 I think taking a cue from the natural world is critical.

-- Do you have a personal, stalwart style that you keep for yourself or are you ever evolving on your own preferences, say in accordance with your current projects?
+- Do you have a personal, stalwart style that you keep for yourself or do your preferences evolve with current projects?
 I do struggle with a look.
 I don’t want people to know it’s me.
-I want to repackage my clients vision to fit them not ‘brand Melissa style’.
-So, I would say my range is broad; always changing.
+I want to repackage my client’s vision to fit them not ‘brand Melissa style’.
+So, I would say my range is broad, always changing.
 I’m constantly inspired and so it’s nearly impossible to settle on one ‘look’; that would feel like stagnation.
 I can’t even shop for two client’s at the same time.
-I’m so linked in with that particular clients needs, that I can only look for them.
-I have to do an alternate and walk through for each different client.
+I’m so linked in with that particular clients needs that I can only look for them.
+I have to do an alternate walk through for each different client.

-Melissa is also partnered with fellow designer, Adrienne Casbarian and together they co-own Malachite; a slightly hidden, interior store with a treasure trove of a collection.
-They’re located on Magazine St. and share a courtyard with the go-to fine linen shop, Leontine Linens.
+Melissa is also partnered with fellow designer, Adrienne Casbarian; and together they co-own Malachite, a slightly hidden, interior store with a treasure trove of a collection.
+They’re located on Magazine Street and share a courtyard with go-to fine linen shop, Leontine Linens.

 We are so grateful to Melissa for answering our design queries.
-It was tricky work to force ourselves to cherry-pick interiors to feature here, which is why we recommend a perusal of her website below for more liberated color palettes and unstuffy elegance.
+It was tricky work to select interiors to feature here, which is why we recommend a perusal of her website below for even more liberated color palettes and elegance.

 Inquire about design consultation at: